Why is astrology making a twenty-first-century comeback?

-“Virgo, you are organised and reliable, and your strong practical, good common sense is often the reason for your core success”, declares Susan Miller on her popular astrology website www.astrologyzone.com.
+'Virgo, you are organised and reliable, and your strong practical, good common sense is often the reason for your core success', declares Susan Miller on her popular astrology website www.astrologyzone.com.
 But I have a confession.
 Open up any cupboard in my home and enough chaos to drown a small family will tumble out.
 I'm often late, I lose things easily; I'm an anomaly, a deviation, an irregularity… I'm a disorganised Virgo.

 Whenever I read the Virgo traits, I feel like a fraud.
 It's as if I somehow slipped through the cosmic net into a star sign I don't really belong to.
-And yet, despite this, every month without fail I hop online and read Susan Miller’s astrological musings to help guide me through the ups and downs of the month ahead.
+And yet, despite this, every month without fail I hop online and read astrological musings to help guide me through the ups and downs of the month ahead.

 From celestial navigation to foretelling our destinies, we've long looked to the stars for guidance.
 Astrology itself dates back to the 2nd millennium BC – with Babylonian astrology being the first organised system – and until the 17th century, astrology was considered a scholarly tradition.
 Even Carl Jung, a psychiatrist and psychoanalyst whose mid-1900 studies centred greatly around archetypal personalities, used astrology to guide his work:

 Despite this, a 2014 study by the National Science Foundation in America found that scepticism around astrology was decreasing, which could be due to the fact that, as well as the die-hard astrologers who have always believed, a new generation is embracing it with open arms.
 The same study found that more than half of 18-24 years olds believe astrology is a scientific tradition.

-As the wellness industry booms and the #selfcareohyeah audience tunes in to their physical, mental and especially spiritual health, it's not illogical to hypothesise that the recent rise in the popularity of astrology is linked to our increased obsession with all things wellness.
-And there is evidence to support the theory: according to Google trends, online interest in the UK in both ‘wellness' and ‘horoscopes' has doubled since 2010.
+As the wellness industry booms and the #selfcareohyeah audience tunes in to their physical, mental and spiritual health, it's not illogical to hypothesise that the recent rise in the popularity of astrology is linked to our increased obsession with all things wellness.
+And there is evidence to support this theory: according to Google trends, online interest in the UK in both ‘wellness' and ‘horoscopes' has doubled since 2010.
 And it seems at the beginning of each year we have a tendency to consult our online horoscopes for the year ahead, at the same time as googling ‘wellness' more than any other time.
 As we look deeper inside and try to improve and ultimately understand ourselves, our zodiac signs provide a template to comprehend who we are and what we need on a deeper and more meaningful level.